KarMiles/polish-girl-painting/README.md

 - readme - contains files necessary for Readme document to show all of its intended content.
 - static - contains all static files, e.g. style.css, in one place for easy access and management.
 - media - contains dynamic media files.
-- templates folder contains html files both supplied with apps and custom-made.
+- templates - contain html and txt files both supplied with apps and custom-made.

 ## Data schema